MattMS/my-thoughts/on/year-beard/index.md

 I have kept short hair and been fairly clean shaven for the previous 10 years, so this was a big change for me.

-During most of my time I had it, I was still surprised each time I saw myself in mirrors.
+During most of the time I had it, I was still surprised each time I saw myself in mirrors.

-I think this is part of the reason that most of my family did not like it.
+I think this was part of the reason most of my family did not like it.
 I probably seemed like a completely different person.